Screen from a fictional travel mobile app on a green gradient background

 How did the newbie in Biotech lead the project adapting to complexity?

-Step 1: Get onboarded into the project
+Step 1: Got onboarded into the project

 • The problem statement